Troglodyne-Internet-Widgets/tCMS/Readme.md

 The user guide is self-hosted; After you first login, hit the 'Manual' section in the backend.

+Rate-Limiting is expected to be handled at the level of the webserver proxying requests to this application.

 Migration of tCMS1 sites
 =========================